 Never Paint Your Door Exterior Black

-As the homeowner, you can paint or stain your door any colour you want but you may want to check if it voids the doors warranty.
-You can paint your door sides two different colours, using a clever perspective trick to make it look complete on both sides, this may look attractive but it may not be covered by warranty.
+As the homeowner, you can paint or stain your door any colour you want but you may want to check to see if that colour is covered by warranty.
+You can paint your door sides two different colours although this looks attractive it is not necessarily cover by warranty.
 You can use accent colours or even paint a lovely hand-drawn pattern on your door.
 But the one thing you should never do is paint the outside of your natural timber door black or a dark colour.
 Why, you ask?

 It has to do with the way colour conducts heat.
 When the sunlight shines on a black door, that black paint soaks up all the heat and massively increases the heat of the door.
 For a timber door that is hot on the outside but cool on the interior side, this will inevitably cause uneven swelling and warping.
 You may start to notice cracks in the paint, fitting poorly into the frame, and even leaking sap from the cracks.

 Be careful to only paint exterior doors and window frames colours that reflect less than 50% of the light.
 Talk to your local paint expert to determine exactly how to do this.
-You might be surprised, but using dark paint will actually void the warranty on most exterior home supplies.
+You might be surprised but using dark paint could void the warranty on many exterior home supplies.

 Have the Frame Professionally Fitted

-Timber doors require more room and a carefully created snug fit from the door frame.
-Because they swell and shrink with the weather, even a small amount, you need a frame that is cut and designed perfectly for the door.
+Timber doors require more room and a carefully created snug fit from the door frame because they swell and shrink with the weather, even a small amount, you need a frame designed perfectly for the door.
 If the door frame is too tight, the door will stick in warm and humid weather.
-This is not only hard to deal with, it can also cause scuffing that will damage the paint and potential breach your door's sealed protective layer.
+This is not only hard to deal with, but it can also cause scuffing that will damage the paint and potential breach your door’s sealed protective layer.

 If the door frame is too loose, your door will swing freely but in cold or dry weather, it will shrink.
-If it shrinks too far, the weatherstripping no longer forms a seal and your home is no longer energy efficient.
-The fit of your door-frame is incredibly important.
-Most homeowners either buy a door that comes in a pre-fitted frame or work with professionals to ensure that their natural timber door fits perfectly into the frame they construct.
-The quality of your weather stripping also matters.
-You should be careful to use the right kind of weather stripping and to replace the strips about every five years for best performance.
+If it shrinks too far, the weather-stripping no longer forms a seal and your home is no longer energy efficient.
+The fit of your door frame is incredibly important, most homeowners either buy a door that comes in a pre-fitted frame or work with professionals to ensure that their natural timber door fits perfectly into the frame they construct.
+The quality of your weather stripping also matters, you need to ensure you use the right kind of weather stripping and to replace the strips about every five years for best performance.

 For homeowners looking for tradition, history, or a classic heritage appearance, nothing beats a natural timber door.
-The solid wood portal can serve your home faithfully for decades, but only if you take good care if it.
-It's important to choose a high-quality door, protect it with paint or a suitable sealer and shelter, and make sure your door is fit perfectly into the frame where it will be hanging.
-With the right choices and a little attention over the years, you can enjoy the beauty, performance, and gentle wood fragrance of a natural timber door for your Australia home.
+The solid wood entrance can serve your home faithfully for decades, but only if you take good care of it.
+It’s important to choose a high-quality door, protect it with paint or a suitable sealer and shelter, and make sure your door is fit perfectly into the frame.
+With the right choices and a little attention over the years, you can enjoy the beauty, performance, and gentle wood fragrance of a natural timber door for your home.